ministryofjustice/jotw-runbooks/runbooks/decommission-a-site.md

 ## Steps

 1. Double-check and confirm site is to be decommissioned.
 2. Implement redirects if necessary using team NGINX URL redirect.
+For instructions on how to do this, see our repo [ url-redirect-service-alb](https://github.com/ministryofjustice/url-redirect-service-alb).
 3. Archive the GitHub repo.
 This can be done using the [GitHub archive button](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/archiving-repositories).
 4. In AWS, go to s3 bucket `s3://decommissioned-site-archival-store`, and create a new folder (named after the website/app being decommissioned) to put the decommissioned site content in.
 5. Create a text file in the new folder with some meta data about the decommissioned site.
 Here are some example meta fields you might want to include: